 No. Statements made by the defendant to a probation officer or drug treatment worker during the probation department's investigation are not admissible to prove the original charges.6

-The probation department and court will use this information solely to determine whether the defendant is a person who would benefit from education, treatment, or rehabilitation.
+The probation department and the court will use this information solely to determine whether the defendant is a person who would benefit from education, treatment, or rehabilitation.

 The probation department (if an investigation has been ordered) will advise the court which programs it feels the defendant would benefit from and which would accept the defendant.